Skip to Content

 It is an old-school British ingredient from the same school as Worcestershire sauce and Hendersons relish.

-It is vegan and vegetarian and I love the stuff, try it, but if not omit it, the recipe still tastes magic.
+It is vegan and vegetarian, and I love the stuff; try it, but if not, omit it.
+This recipe still tastes magical.

 Overhead close up vegan mushroom rendang curry with coconut milk served on banana leaf.